joeattardi/promise-poller/README.md

 [![](https://badge.fury.io/js/promise-poller.svg)](https://www.npmjs.com/package/promise-poller)
 [![](https://david-dm.org/joeattardi/promise-poller.svg)](https://david-dm.org/joeattardi/promise-poller)

 A basic poller built on top of promises.
-You can use any promise library that is Promises/A+ compliant.

 Sometimes, you may perform asynchronous operations that may fail.
 In many of those cases, you want to retry these operations one or more times before giving up. `promise-poller` handles this elegantly using promises.